ovh/cds/docs/content/docs/concepts/files/application-syntax.md

 To be able to link an application to a VCS, you must have at least one [repository manager]({{< relref "../../integrations" >}}) properly configured on your CDS instance.
 Each application in CDS can be linked to one repository on a repository manager.

 Defining your VCS setup on an application will allow to benefit for the deep integration of CDS and the Repository Manager (such as GitHub).
-So you would be able to setup webhooks, browser through commits and publish you release easily.
+So you would be able to setup webhooks, browse through commits and publish your releases easily.

 | Setting               | Definition                                                                                   |
 | -------------         |----------------------------------------------------------------------------------------------|